10 Best Brachialis Exercises To Build Bigger and Stronger Arms

 2. Straighten your arms, keep your knees bent and cross your lower legs.

-3. Retract your shoulder blades and pull your body up until your chin becomes aligned with the bar.
+3. Retract your shoulder blades and pull your body up until your chin aligns with the bar.

-4. Pause for one to two seconds at the top, with the brachialis under maximum tension.
+4. Pause at the top for one to two seconds, with the brachialis under maximum tension.
 Slowly lower to the start position.

-The close grip pull up is an excellent brachialis exercise that also challenges the lats, biceps and forearms.
+The neutral grip pull-up is an excellent brachialis exercise that also challenges the lats, biceps, and forearms.

 How To Do

-1. Grasp the double pull-up bars and hang with your arms and shoulders fully extended.
+1. Grab the handles with your palms facing each other and hang with your arms and shoulders fully extended.

 2. You can cross your feet, keep your legs straight, or bend your knees.